 - Complaint: filing a complaint involving employment discrimination with the EEOC or NERC, or a complaint involving wages or hours of work with a government agency or internally;

-- Investigation: participating as a witness or in other ways in an investigation involving employment discrimination, wages, or hours of work.
+- Participation: serving as a witness in any legal proceeding or participating in an investigation involving employment discrimination, wages, or hours of work.

 If your employer fires you, demotes you, or retaliates against you in some other way after you do one of these 10 things, then you might have a case for wrongful termination.
 If the retaliation was because of something else, then more than likely you don’t have a case.

 What if My Employer Makes a False Accusation Against Me?

-Your employer might mistakenly suspect you’ve done something wrong or even blatantly accuse you of doing something wrong knowing you didn’t do it, but in most cases a false accusation isn’t unlawful.
+Your employer might mistakenly suspect you’ve done something wrong or even blatantly accuse you of doing something wrong knowing you didn’t do it.
+In most cases, terminating an employee based on a false accusation isn’t unlawful.
 However, if an employer makes a false statement about an employee to a third party, such as a prospective employer, that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.